DataVaccinator/vaccinatorJSClient/docs/DataVaccinator-js-class.md

         <p>2) If the application was used in Internet café or other security
           concerns are against permanent local caching (please note that the caching massively increases speed of the whole system).
-After the cache was wiped, all data has to become requested from the vaccinator service again if requested.
+After the cache was wiped, all data has to become requested from the DataVaccinator Vault again if requested.
 Thus, please call this function (if needed) with no token regularly after logout (in this situation).</p>
       </td>
     </tr>